-- Adding 1 Endpoint Option UDP to an Offer Services if UDP is needed. - Adding 1 Endpoint Option TCP to an Offer Service if TCP is needed. - Adding 1 Endpoint Option UDP to Subscribe Eventgroup if events over UDP are required. - Adding 1 Endpoint Option TCP to Subscribe Eventgroup if events over TCP are required. - Adding 1 Multicast Option UDP to Subscribe Eventgroup Ack if multicast events are required. - Understanding and acting according to the Endpoint and Multicast Options transported as described above. - Overwritting preconfigured values (e.g. IP Addresses and Ports) with the information of these Endpoint and Multicast Options.
+- Adding 1 Endpoint Option UDP to an Offer Services if UDP is needed. - Adding 1 Endpoint Option TCP to an Offer Service if TCP is needed. - Adding 1 Endpoint Option UDP to Subscribe Eventgroup if events over UDP are required. - Adding 1 Endpoint Option TCP to Subscribe Eventgroup if events over TCP are required. - Adding 1 Multicast Option UDP to Subscribe Eventgroup Ack if multicast events are required. - Understanding and acting according to the Endpoint and Multicast Options transported as described above. - Overwriting preconfigured values (e.g. IP Addresses and Ports) with the information of these Endpoint and Multicast Options. - Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.